 Etymologies, meanings, and definitions of spiritual, religious, and philosophical words beginning with the letter W.

 (Sanskrit, bhavachakra; Tibetan, srid pa'i 'khor lo / Shri Pa'i Korlho) The world of illusion; the cycle of birth and death.
 Related to the Tenth Arcanum: Retribution.

 In Buddhism, the Wheel of Life is depicted as a great cycle held in the claws of Yama, the lord of death.
 The wheel illustrates the cyclical nature of karmic conditioning within which all beings are migrating.

 The ancient collection of pure human beings who uphold and propogate the highest and most sacred of sciences.
-It is called White due to its purity and cleanliness (ie. the absence of pride, lust, anger, etc.).
-This “brotherhood” or “lodge” includes men and women of the highest order from every race, culture, creed and religion, and of both sexes.
+It is called “white” due to its purity and cleanliness (ie. the absence of pride, lust, anger, etc.).
+This “brotherhood” or “lodge” includes men and women of the highest order from every race, culture, creed and religion.

 In Hebrew, Chokmah (the second sephirah of the Tree of Life).
 In Sanskrit, Bodhi (the name of the tree under which the Buddha awakened).

 "The word wisdom is derived from vid, videre (to see) and from dom (judgment).
 Thus, wisdom alludes to that which one can see with the senses of the soul and of the Innermost; to the wise judgments which must be based on the ultra-sensorial perceptions and not simply on dogmatic intellectualism or vain professional sufficiency, which are already in declination and decrepitude." - Samael Aun Weor, Occult Medicine and Practical Magic